 - School of Law (NALP Principles)

 Employers have multiple options to promote visibility for specific job and internship opportunities at UT Austin.
 Visit the RecruitUT Career Center Directory for links to school-specific boards.
 These job boards are accessible only to students from within each school and are often the most effective route when seeking specific majors or skill sets.
-In addition, HireUTexas is the university-wide professional job board for all current students and alumni.
-This board best serves employers who are looking to engage in cross-school recruiting.
+In addition, HireUTexas powered by Handshake is the university-wide professional job board for all current students and alumni.
 HireUTexas is also a good fit for employers seeking experienced-hires as it is accessible to all UT Austin alumni, whereas only some of the school-specific job boards grant access to their school’s alumni.
-Still other school-specific job boards are restricted to currently enrolled students only.

 UT Austin hosts nearly two dozen school-specific career fairs throughout the academic year.
 Visit the RecruitUT Campus Fairs page for an overview of dates, contact information, and other important details about on-campus fairs.